 Two androgens – Both testosterone and DHEA affect sexual function, body composition and cognition.

-Alternatively you could test with a Salivary Hormone Analysis which are available on line or through a Complimentary Health Practitioner.
+Alternatively you could test with a Salivary Hormone Analysis which are available through a Complimentary Health Practitioner.

 Additionally, this test is used to assess certain women’s health conditions, including fibrocystic breast disease, sexual dysfunction, breast cancer, osteoporosis, heart disease, dementia, PMS, perimenopause, polycystic ovary syndrome (PCOS) and dysmenorrhea (painful cramps).